MatheusCavalca/Knock/README.md

 # Knock-To-React

-Example of an iOS Application written in Objective-C. Brings an exclusive feature to interact with users just by receiving and recognizing "knock" in the device.
+Example of an iOS Application written in Objective-C. Brings an exclusive feature to interact with users just by receiving and recognizing "knocks" in the device.

 Available for iOS 8.0 and higher.